Mikkel Damsgaard: Nordsjælland

 On 27 September 2017, Damsgaard made his official debut for Nordsjælland at the age of 17.
 He played the whole game against Vejgaard BK in a Danish Cup game, making one assist in a 4–0 win at Soffy Road.

 He made his Danish Superliga debut for Nordsjælland on 26 November 2017 in a game against AC Horsens in shirt number 27.

 On 12 July 2018, Damsgaard made his European debut for Nordsjælland against Cliftonville in a Europa League qualifier.

 Sampdoria

 On 6 February 2020, it was confirmed that Damsgaard had signed a four-year contract with Italian Serie A club Sampdoria with effect from 1 July 2020.
 The transfer fee was estimated at €6.7 million (DKK 50 million).
 On 17 October 2020, he scored his first Serie A goal in a 3–0 victory against Lazio.

 Brentford

 On 10 August 2022, Damsgaard joined English Premier League club Brentford for a €15 million fee on a five-year deal.
+On 17 September 2024, Damsgaard scored his first goal for the club when he scored Brentford's second goal in a 3–1 win over Leyton Orient in the EFL Cup.
+The following month, on 9 November, Damsgaard scored his first league goal in a 3–2 win over Bournemouth.
+On 22 January 2025, Damsgaard signed a new contract with the club through 2030 with an option for a further year.
+Damsgaard was voted Supporters' Player of the Year and Players' Player of the Year at Brentford's 2024–25 end-of-year awards.